ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 You can order an enhanced volume through the {{site.data.keyword.cloud}} console, from the CLI or with the API.
 Your new volume must be of the same size or greater than the original file share to facilitate the migration.
 For more information about provisioning a file share, see [Ordering {{site.data.keyword.filestorage_short}}](/docs/FileStorage?topic=FileStorage-orderingFileStorage).

-When you place an order with API, specify the "Storage-as-a-Service" package to ensure you're getting the updated features with your new storage.
+When you place an order with API, specify the "Storage-as-a-Service" package to get the updated features with your new storage.
 {: important}

 When you order a file share, your new storage is available to mount in a few minutes.
 You can view it in the Resource List and in the {{site.data.keyword.filestorage_short}} list.